chr7stos/chr7stos.github.io/about.md

 Some things I have built are:
 - a tool written in *python* orchestrating the production data pipeline in secure servers
 - a module (again in *python*) extracting data from a production pipeline using json files
-- a model predicting subway traffic based on mobile signaling data (it involved a hidden markov model)
+- a model predicting subway traffic based on mobile signaling data

+I really enjoy building and leading teams:
+- I have built and lead a team of 4 data scientists in building and improving algorithms using spatial and mobile signaling data.
+- I have lead a team of 5 software engineers/data scientists in building and improving fraud detections systems.
+- I have built and lead a team of 12 software engineers/data scientists in building low-latency APIs.

 ## Some public talks I gave:
 [Mapping with Folium](https://www.meetup.com/Python-Users-Berlin-PUB/events/xmdjfmywpbmb/) (Python Users Berlin)